Michdo93/WOLverine/README.md

 ## 📖 The Story Behind WOLverine

 In the world of X-Men, Wolverine (a.k.a.
-Logan) doesn’t just fight the forces of evil, but also races against time, always looking for ways to save the world in the most desperate situations.
+Logan) doesn`t just fight the forces of evil, but also races against time, always looking for ways to save the world in the most desperate situations.
 Just like Wolverine, who regenerates with every battle, **WOLverine** brings the power of **Wake-on-LAN** into the world of technology – a superpower that allows your computer to awaken from the deep sleep and resume action, just when you need it most.

-Imagine: you’re the “X-Man” of your network.
-You’re in the middle of the battle, your server’s screen is dead, it’s in sleep mode, and work is piling up.
+Imagine: you`re the “X-Man” of your network.
+You`re in the middle of the battle, your server`s screen is dead, it`s in sleep mode, and work is piling up.
 But no need to worry!
-Like Wolverine with his indestructible healing factor, you spring into action, and with just one click or command, you wake up the machine from its dark slumber – and it’s ready to go!
+Like Wolverine with his indestructible healing factor, you spring into action, and with just one click or command, you wake up the machine from its dark slumber – and it`s ready to go!

 ## 💪 What Makes WOLverine So Powerful?

 **Wake-on-LAN** is like the "healing factor" for your devices.
 Typically, most devices in your network are asleep to save power.
 But what if you want to wake them up remotely to get work done? **WOLverine** makes it possible!
 With this superpower, you can wake up devices from anywhere, without needing physical access to them.

-Whether you’re working on a project in your studio or managing a fleet of machines in a data center – **WOLverine** is always ready to help by allowing you to wake up your machines quickly and efficiently, all without having to be there in person.
+Whether you`re working on a project in your studio or managing a fleet of machines in a data center – **WOLverine** is always ready to help by allowing you to wake up your machines quickly and efficiently, all without having to be there in person.

 ## ✨ How Does the Magic of WOLverine Work?

 The magic behind **WOLverine** lies in **Wake-on-LAN** technology, which allows you to wake up a device with a special "Magic Packet."
 Essentially, you send a specially formatted network packet (the "Magic Packet") to the target device, and voilà – it wakes up from its slumber.
-It’s a bit like Wolverine, who rises from the ashes after every battle.
+It`s a bit like Wolverine, who rises from the ashes after every battle.

 ### 🪄 Step-by-Step: